|Professor:||Jonathan North Washington|

 |Email:||jwashin1@swarthno scrapers please...more.edu|

-This course is designed to give you an understanding of the main concepts in the field of Computational Linguistics (as distinguished from Natural Language Processing), and impart the skills needed to solve the types of problems encountered in this field.
-Here's the official description:
+The central goal of this course is for students to gain an understanding of the main concepts in the field of Historical and Comparative Linguistics and the skills needed to solve the types of problems encountered in this field.
+Here's the official course description:

-The course website (listed above, and linked to from the Moodle course) contains the schedule for the semester, which will be updated regularly with links to various resources.
+The course website (listed above, and linked to from the Moodle course) contains a constantly updated schedule for the semester.
+While each week's reading quizzes on Moodle will list the required readings for that week, other information might be found only on the course website (such as resources discussed in class, the course structure and our progress in it, the presentation schedule, etc.).
 It's recommended to check the website at least a couple times per a week.
 I will make announcements about any major changes.

 I hold regular office hours (listed above), and can be available at other times by appointment—just send me an e-mail letting me know when you might prefer to meet.